NascimentoDavi/NascimentoDavi/README.md

 ###

-<h3 align="left">I'm On the third computer science semester at college.
-Currently learning NodeJS, React and improving other habilities.</h3>
+<h3 align="left">I'm On the fifith Computer Science semester at college.
+Currently learning Laravel and improving other habilities.</h3>

 ###